 If you open an IRA with Charles Schwab Bank, you can get up to $500 added to your account for free.

 Below, let's discuss the most common types of IRAs.

-When you make a contribution to a traditional IRA, you generally can deduct the amount from your income on your tax return.
+When you contribute to a traditional IRA, you generally can deduct the amount from your income on your tax return.
 After that, your money grows tax-deferred, and you won't owe taxes on your money or the gains until you withdraw the money.

 Unlike a Roth IRA, you can contribute to a traditional IRA regardless of income.
 There may be limits as to what you can deduct based on your income or if you have a retirement plan at work, such as a 401(k).

-If you withdraw early, you will have to pay taxes on your earnings and may be subject to a 10% penalty tax.
+If you withdraw early, you will have to pay taxes on your earnings and be subject to a 10% penalty tax.
 There are exceptions to this.
-That is, money can be withdrawn for a qualifying first-time home purchase, for disability, for some college expenses, and certain other less common situations.
+Money can be withdrawn for a qualifying first-time home purchase, for disability, for some college expenses, and certain other less common situations.